yuhisern7/enterprise-security/README.md

 ```

 **Automatic Retraining:**
+- **Every 1 MINUTE** (ultra-aggressive, most frequent in the industry)
-- Every 100 new threats detected
+- **OR** every 5 new threats detected
-- Adapts to evolving attack patterns
+- Adapts to evolving attack patterns in real-time
 - No manual intervention required
+- Optional GPU training for faster model updates

 ---